moonpiedumplings/moonpiedumplings.github.io/playground/ape-experiments/index.md

           collect2: error: ld returned 1 exit status
 ```

 Zellij already ships a [static version on their releases](https://github.com/zellij-org/zellij/releases) (zellij-x86_64-unknown-linux-musl.tar.gz).
-From my testing, it only run's on Linux.
+From my testing, it only runs on Linux.

 ## Python